dxdw2021/cline/CONTRIBUTING.md

 # Contributing to Cline

-We're thrilled you're interested in contributing to Cline.
+We're thrilled you're interested in contributing to cline-cn.
 Whether you're fixing a bug, adding a feature, or improving our docs, every contribution makes Cline smarter!
 To keep our community vibrant and welcoming, all members must adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Reporting Bugs or Issues